 Every patient is different, so to check on your need for buprenorphine (Suboxone®), ReVIDA Recovery® will conduct an assessment.
 You will need to have not used opioids for 12 to 24 hours before you can start buprenorphine (Suboxone®).

 The length of time that someone takes buprenorphine (Suboxone®) depends on the patient.
 In some cases, patients may need to take the medication indefinitely, so long as it is still working.
 After opioid cravings subside, then the dose of the medication may be changed.
 For example, if someone is taking buprenorphine (Suboxone®) daily, they could switch to every-other-day dosing when they show signs of stability.

-How Long Does Buprenorphine (Suboxone®) Work?
+How Long Does Buprenorphine (Suboxone®) Last?

 How long buprenorphine (Suboxone®) blocks opiates is dependent on a few factors.
 Someone’s weight, metabolism, and their history of substance use can influence how long buprenorphine (Suboxone®) works.

 On average, buprenorphine (Suboxone®) blocks opiates for an entire day (24 hours).
 However, the effects can last for up to 60 hours.
 It also depends on how much you are prescribed.
 For example, if you are prescribed 1mg (milligram) of buprenorphine (Suboxone®), it will probably last from 12 to 36 hours.
 However, if you are prescribed 16mg of buprenorphine (Suboxone®), it may last longer than that.